 First, it is important to remember that it can take normal, healthy couples twelve months to become pregnant.
 Even if you have had intercourse during your most fertile time, there are many other factors that affect your ability to become pregnant.

 Consult your doctor if you have been trying for several months without success.
 Let your doctor know if you have been using ovulation tests.
 This will help your doctor better identify what other factors could be affecting your ability to get pregnant.

 When is the best time to have intercourse?

-The three days immediately after a positive test represent the best time to have intercourse and increase the probability of getting pregnant.
-The first or second day will account for the day prior to ovulation and the third day should be the day of ovulation.
+The three days immediately after a positive test represent the best time to have intercourse to increase the probability of getting pregnant.
+Ovulation generally occurs a day or two after the LH surge.

 The following conditions may create an inaccurate result in the tests:

 - If you are pregnant